How to Treat Yellow Stool: Gastroenterologist Explains.

 • Protozoal infections such as Giardiasis (a common cause of yellow stool).

-Tips to treat yellow stool due to acute infectious diarrhea:
+Tips for treating yellow stool due to acute infectious diarrhea:

 • Good hydration with water and bland fluids is critical.